heyoitsJuice/forecast/README.md

 If you would like to see a before and after check out the old one over here: https://github.com/heyoitsJuice/weather-app

+It's not deployed, so you'll need to run it yourself if you do choose to check it out.

+***

 This newly revamped version utilizes NextJS, ChakraUI, and React on the front-end.
 Axios is used for making requests/calls to the OpenWeatherMap API.
 MomentJS is used for reading unix values and formatting time/date values.